leerich/lightbulb/aws_lab_setup/Tower-Variables.md

-These playbooks are run from Ansible Tower.
+/These playbooks are run from Ansible Tower.

 I have the following variables defined in my job template for the provision_lab_generic.yml playbook.